pastel-pickup/nlp-drug-recommend/writeup.md

 # Design

 # Data
-This dataset of drug reviews from University of California Irvine Machine Learning Repository was created by Surya Kallumadi and Felix Gräßer.
+- The dataset of drug reviews from University of California Irvine Machine Learning Repository was created by Surya Kallumadi and Felix Gräßer.
-Here is the link to the dataset: https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29
+- Here is the link to the dataset: https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29
+- Each row of the dataset is made of the following features or columns:
+  1. drugName (categorical): name of drug
+  2. condition (categorical): name of condition
+  3. review (text): patient review
+  4. rating (numerical): 10 star patient rating
+  5. date (date): date of review entry
+  6. usefulCount (numerical): number of users who found review useful

 # Algorithms